taylorhansen/pokemonshowdown-ai/README.md

 python -m src.py.train
 ```

 Trains the neural network through self-play.
-This requires a powerful computer,
+This requires a powerful computer
-and may take several hours depending on how it's
+and/or GPU, and may take several hours depending on how it's
 [configured](/config/train_example.yml).

-Training logs are saved to `./experiments/`.
+Training logs are saved to `./experiments/` by default.

-Metrics such as loss, weights, gradients, evaluation scores, etc. can be viewed
+Metrics such as loss and evaluation scores can be viewed using TensorBoard.
-using TensorBoard.

 ```sh
 pip install tensorboard